martinbudden/MaybeCube/MC300/readme.md

 1. Insert the bolts into the ends of the E2040 and E2080 extrusions in preparation for connection to the frame uprights.
 2. Bolt the extrusions and the L-shaped feet to the baseplate as shown.
+3. Bolt the PSU and the pcbs to the baseplate, using standoffs as appropriate.

 ![Base_Plate_Stage_1_assembled](assemblies/Base_Plate_Stage_1_assembled.png)